 Attention, passengers!
 I need you all to listen to me right now!
 Put down your souvenir Smallwood Farms cider mugs and pay attention.
-There can’t be any uncertainty surrounding what I’m about to say to you: This is not a haunted hayride, and the horrific events of the last 15 minutes were not planned or scripted in any way.
+There can’t be any uncertainty surrounding what I’m about to say to you: This is not a haunted hayride, and the horrific events of the last fifteen minutes were not planned or scripted in any way.

 Truly, none of the madness that you have witnessed today was intended as part of our Fall Fun Time Hayride.
 Not the strands of animal entrails decorating this remote stretch of forest, not the sinister laughter echoing around us, and most crucially, not the berserk individuals who have been raiding our hayride wagon.
-Actually, it would in fact appear that these maniacs wish us very real harm.
+Actually, it would, in fact, appear that these maniacs wish us very real harm.

 This isn’t a joke.
 We are all in terrible danger.

 Yes, I understand that Spooky Acres, Fright Forest, and various other attractions in the area operate haunted hayrides during the Halloween season, but please take my word that this is not one of them.
 Our hayride is a family-friendly excursion consisting of hot apple cider, group sing-a-longs, and some of the most beautiful autumn foliage upstate New York has to offer.
 It does not involve a swarm of deranged men flitting through the trees around us and shouting horrible threats while gleefully mutilating themselves with broken bottles.